pndaproject/red-pnda/README.md

 ## Roll your own Red PNDA

-If you are interested to roll your own Red PNDA either on your local machine or on the cloud without installing the .OVA file, then this one is for you.

-Refer to this [guide](roll_your_own_RED_PNDA.md) for further details.
+If you are interested in creating your own Red PNDA, either on your local machine or in a VM without installing the .OVA file, please refer to this [guide](roll_your_own_RED_PNDA.md) for further details.

 ## Further Reading